-To provide an overview of the self-assessment rubric, a four-page version can be found at the end of this guide.
+To provide an overview of the self-assessment rubric, a four-page version can be found in the Appendix at the end of this guide.
 The following pages present the Essential Elements rubric, one question at time.
 This format of the self-assessment is expected to be more convenient for evaluation purposes.
 Individuals can focus on one question at a time and consider the profile that most closely represents their site.

-The document "Guided Reflection and Discussion" is designed to walk sites through a step-by-step process for engaging in an improvement-oriented evaluation process with this rubric.
+In the Appendix is a section, "Guided Reflection and Discussion," that is designed to walk sites through a step-by-step process for engaging in an improvement-oriented evaluation process with this rubric.
 Users are encouraged to reference that section for more details on using this rubric to improve their site's family, school, and community partnerships.